sphinx-doc/sphinx/Doc-26/library/tarfile.rst

    For special purposes, there is a second format for *mode*:
    ``'filemode|[compression]'``.  :func:`open` will return a :class:`TarFile`
    object that processes its data as a stream of blocks.
 No random seeking will be done on the file.
 If given, *fileobj* may be any object that has a :meth:`read` or :meth:`write` method (depending on the *mode*). *bufsize* specifies the blocksize and defaults to ``20 * 512`` bytes.
 Use this variant in combination with e.g. ``sys.stdin``, a socket file object or a tape device.
-However, such a :class:`TarFile` object is limited in that it does not allow to be accessed randomly, see "Examples" (section :ref:`tar-examples`).
-The currently possible
+However, such a :class:`TarFile` object is limited in that it does not allow to be accessed randomly, see :ref:`tar-examples`.
+The currently possible modes:
-   modes:

    +-------------+--------------------------------------------+
    | Mode        | Action                                     |